CCA-Public/folderprocessor/README.md

 # CCA Folder Processor

+## Version 2.0

 Tool for automated processing of directories in Bitcurator.

 Creates Archivematica-ready SIPs from folders on local filesystem, external media, and/or network shares, as well as a pre-populated description spreadsheet.

-User inputs single directory.
-Default behavior is to create a SIP of this source.
-To create SIPs for each immediate child directory instead, pass the "-c" or "--children" argument.
+User selects folders to create SIPs from by checking appropriate boxes.

-Will create metadata/checksum.md5 file saved in metadata directory by default.
-To create bags instead, pass the "-b" or "--bagfiles" argument.
+Will create md5deep-generated md5 manifest saved in metadata directory (for reading by Archivematica on transfer) by default.
+To create bags instead, select that option from the GUI interface.

-To have Brunnhilde also complete a PII scan using bulk_extractor, pass the "-p" or "-piiscan" argument.
+Optionally also has Brunnhilde complete a PII scan using bulk_extractor.